Comparing the Robustness of Simple Network Scale-Up Method (NSUM) Estimators: A framework for studying estimator behavior under barrier effects

 For the sake of interpretability, we start with a simple case using estimated degrees: we suppose that respondents' degrees are estimated using one probe group $K$.
 Furthermore we suppose that $K \subset L$ to avoid having to specify the prevalence of $H$ within $K$, which would be necessary to compute expectations and variances.
-This renders the probe group unrepresentative of the general population, since it contains no one in the hidden group $H$, but this is sometimes a concern with the choice of probe groups and is relevant to evaluate here.
+This renders the probe group unrepresentative of the general population, since it contains no one in the hard-to-reach group $H$, but the representativeness of probe groups can be a concern in practice and is therefore relevant to consider here \citep{McCormick2010-ARD}.
 Additionally, the real data example in Section \ref{section:facebook-example} assumes more than one probe group and does not require the probe group to be disjoint from $H$.

-For the case of a single probe group, the AoR and RoA degree estimators are identical; therefore the dApA and dRpA estimators are equivalent when degrees are estimated using a single probe group, and our analytical results will only compare the choice of prevalence estimator.
-However, this analysis still accounts for the additional use of the constant proportion assumption in estimating the degrees, and it also accounts for the distribution of degrees instead of conditioning on them.
-The degree estimators are no longer identical when more than one probe group is used; therefore we save comparison with the dApA for Section \ref{section:facebook-example}.
+For the case of a single probe group, the A and R degree estimators are identical; therefore the AA and RA estimators are equivalent when degrees are estimated using a single probe group, and our analytical results will only compare the choice of prevalence estimator.
+Similarly, the AR and RR$^*$ estimators are equivalent when degrees are estimated using a single probe group.
+However, this analysis still accounts for the additional use of the random mixing assumption in estimating the degrees, and it also accounts for the distribution of degrees instead of conditioning on them.
+The degree estimators are no longer identical when more than one probe group is used; therefore we save comparison with the AA and AR estimators for Section \ref{section:facebook-example}.

-\cite{KillworthMcCarty1998a} assume a simple random sample without replacement, and \cite{Habecker2015-MoS} propose a way to extend this to general probability survey designs.
-We provide a note about this in the online supplement and suggest modifications to this extension, but for simplicity and to stay consistent with the original estimators, in this study we assume simple random sampling without replacement.
+\cite{KillworthMcCarty1998a} assume a simple random sample without replacement, while \cite{Feehan2015Thesis} and \cite{Habecker2015-MoS} propose a way to extend this to general probability survey designs.
+For simplicity and to stay consistent with the original estimators, in this study we assume simple random sampling without replacement.